Two Paths

 This is the question Somabase’s Relational Intelligence track is organized around.

-The Somabase Relational Intelligence cohort is an 8-week structured practice container built around this premise.
-It is not therapy.
-It is not a support group.
-It is guided practice — in a cohort format — focused on the specific relational capacities that are most likely to break down under pressure: identity boundaries, escalation reduction, the ability to sustain presence in high-stakes relational moments, and the capacity to repair rather than retreat when rupture occurs.
+The Somabase Relational Intelligence cohort is an 8-week guided practice container focused on the capacities most likely to break down under pressure: identity boundaries, escalation reduction, sustained presence in high-stakes moments, and the ability to repair rather than retreat when friction shows up.

-The topics the Relational Intelligence cohort works with include: how relational patterns surface under pressure; what identity boundaries actually look like in practice (and what their absence costs); how sexual dynamics serve as a precision lens for understanding how someone relates; and how the relationship with self — the quality of self-regard, the capacity for honest self-observation — shapes every external relationship as an upstream variable.
+The Relational Intelligence cohort works with how patterns surface under pressure, what identity boundaries look like in practice, how intimacy reveals patterns around closeness, avoidance, power, and reciprocity, and how the relationship with self shapes every external relationship.

 That last dimension — the relationship with self — tends to get the least airtime in professional development contexts, and it may be the most consequential.
 The way a person relates to their own internal experience, the degree to which they can stay present to uncertainty without collapsing or overreacting, the quality of their internal coherence under pressure — all of this transmits directly into their relational behavior.
 You can’t build relational integrity externally while the internal relationship is fragmented.
 It doesn’t hold.